jb0020259/Jay_Bhatt_Resume/ReadMe.md

 ### Contact Me
 Jay Bhatt
-Address   - Pune, MH, India
+Location   - Pune, MH, India
 Mobile    - +91 844 636 5003
 Email     - jai.bhatt@gmail.com
 Linked In - https://www.linkedin.com/in/jaybbhatt/

 ### Resume objective
-I am scrum **certified software product owner** with more than 16 years of total experience.
+I am scrum *certified software product owner* with more than 16 years of total experience.
 I am looking for an exciting opportunity as a Product Manager where I can utilize my techno-functional skills in data analytics, visualization and reporting.

 ### Work experience
-####1.
-Product Owner, EXFO, Pune
+**####1.
+Product Owner, EXFO, Pune  **
+**From:** June 2015   **To:** Till Date
 - Design, develop and support data dashboards and reporting solutions to meet the business needs
 - Use SQL/Tool capabilities (Excel, Tableau, Sisense, In house tools) to sort, filter, join, transform various data sources and analyze the data to extract the business insights.
 - Review and share the dashboards/reports in PDF/Excel/HTML formats with stakeholders.